DETAILED ACTION

 a computing device comprising a processor and a memory; and

-machine-readable instructions stored in the memory that, when executed by the processor, cause the computing device to at least:
+a network hub of a first payment network comprising machine-readable instructions stored in the memory that, when executed by the processor, cause the computing device to at least:

-determine for a scheduled transaction for a first payment network that a recipient of the scheduled transaction is associated with a second payment network based at least in part on a network identifier for the recipient;
+determine for a scheduled transaction for the first payment network that a recipient of the scheduled transaction is associated with a second payment network based at least in part on a network identifier for the recipient;

 generate a payment request representing the scheduled transaction, the payment request comprising the network identifier for the recipient and a participant identifier for the recipient;